Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Using Java 11 and HotSwapAgent, it isn't necessary to configure the java agent and the alternative JVM as in previous versions.
 Instead, it is required to use an alternative pre-built JDK distribution.
 That JDK is based on OpenJDK and includes all the required modifications to run the HotSwapAgent properly.

-In the context of the Alfresco SDK 4.3, this change is an issue because the JDK installation is inherited from the [Alfresco java docker image](https://github.com/Alfresco/alfresco-docker-base-java){:target="_blank"}.
+In the context of the Alfresco SDK, this change is an issue because the JDK installation is inherited from the [Alfresco java docker image](https://github.com/Alfresco/alfresco-docker-base-java){:target="_blank"}.
 It is necessary to modify the project ACS docker image to change the default java installation of the container's OS to the one provided by HotSwapAgent.

 A way to implement the required modifications would be: